Recommendations on how to minimise the spreading of COVID-19

 - Stay at home if you feel even slightly unwell

 - Feeling unwell?
 Go and get tested for COVID-19.
 Contact 1177.
 If you do not have a Swedish personal identity number, phone 018 617 35 64.
 You will reach a voicemail and should leave your name and telephone number.
 A doctor will call you back and you can then make an appointment for a test.
+If you are a student at Campus Gotland, phone 0498-26 89 31.

 - Are you infected?
 You should primarily contact the course or programme coordinator for your programme/department.
 See information above.